 6. The on-going ad hoc group call is updated by adding MCPTT client 5 which satisfies the criteria specified by the MCPTT client 1.

-7. The MCPTT server detects that the MCPTT client 4 is no more satisfying the criteria to be the participant of the ad hoc group call.
+7. The MCPTT server detects that the MCPTT client 4 is no more satisfying the criteria to be the participant of the ad hoc group call and checks whether it has been previously added by an authorized user as described clause 10.19.3.1.4.
+If MCPTT client 4 has already been added by an authroized user, the MCPTT server does not remove it from the ad hoc group call and skips step 8 to step 11.
+If MCPTT client 4 has not been already added by an authroized user, the procedure continues with step 8.

 8. The MCPTT server sends the ad hoc group call leave request to the MCPTT client 4 and removes it from the on-going ad hoc group call.